 - specialist courses run by professional bodies

-You'll usually need a foundation degree, higher national diploma or degree in a related subject like:
+To become an advertising media planner, you'll usually need a foundation degree, higher national diploma or degree in a subject like:

 - advertising and marketing